 This magnificent home offers everything one could ask for.
-The open dining/kitchen area flows easily to the living room which leads to a screened porch overlooking the pool and patio.
-Four bedrooms each with private bathrooms.
-The thoughtfully finished and detailed lower level offers a spacious family room with wet bar.
-The pool, cabana and landscaping create a private back yard oasis.
+The open dining room & kitchen areas flow easily to the living room which leads to a screened in porch that overlooks the pool and patio areas.
+Four bedrooms each with private bathroom.
+The thoughtfully finished and detailed lower level offers a spacious family room sleeper sofa and wet bar.
+The pool, cabana, and landscaping create a private back yard oasis.
 The quality craftsmanship and attention to detail is evident throughout!
 The in-ground Pebble-tec pool with therapy jet soaking area is surrounded by a blue stone patio.

 First Floor - Front entry with coat closet.
 Office.
 Dining room open to kitchen with spacious island.
 Built-in side wine/liquor cupboard with granite counter, wine refrigerator and ample storage.
 The living room with coffered ceiling, gas fireplace and glass slider opens to a screened porch.
 The screened porch leads to the patio, grill station and pool.
 Side entry/mud room with window seat and two closets.
 Powder room.

 Second Floor - Two ensuite guest bedrooms.
 Laundry room with folding table and storage.
 Ensuite master bedroom.
-His and hers walk-in closets.
+Walk-in closet.
 Glass door to balcony overlooking open space.

 Lower Level - Spacious family room with flat screen TV has sleeper sofa.
 Wet bar with refrigerator and ice machine.
 Exercise room.
 Twin Bedroom, full bathroom off hallway.
 Wine closet.
 Mechanical room with exterior access.